maninak/ts-xor/README.md

 >
 ```

-Now TypeScript has all the necessary information to infer if the `FetchResult` contains a `data` or `error` key _at compile time_ which results in very clean, yet strictly typed, handling code.
+Now TypeScript has all the necessary information to infer if `FetchResult` contains a `data` or an `error` key _at compile time_ which results in very clean, yet strictly typed handling code.

 ![data or error intellisense demo](./assets/dataOrError-intellisense.gif)